ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104539/Practical1.md

-# Android Development Environment: To Study Design Aspects of Development Environment like Android, iOS
+# PRACTICAL 1.
+Android Development Environment: To study design aspects of development environment like Android, iOS.

-## Android Development Environment
+#### Android Development Environment

 1. **Programming Languages**
    - *Java*: The primary language for Android development for many years.